-Webhooks let Tormano talk to systems we don't have a built-in connector for.
+Webhooks let Tormano push events to systems we don't have a built-in connector for.

 Outgoing webhooks